flaviagiammarino/blog-website/docs/_sources/blog/chronos_bedrock.rst.txt

 In this particular example, we will work with the 15-minute time series of the Italian electricity system's total demand, which we downloaded from `Terna's data portal <https://dati.terna.it/en/download-center#/load/total-load>`__ and stored in a table in ClickHouse which we called ``total_load_data``.

-However, given that Chronos-Bolt doesn't require any domain adaptation, the same solution can be applied to any other time series.
+However, as we are performing zero-shot forecasting without domain-specific tuning, this solution can be applied to any other time series.

 .. raw:: html